 How Will the Law Be Enforced?

 Employees may sue their employers for violating the act and can seek actual damages suffered as a result of the violation, plus an equal amount of liquidated damages.

 The anti-retaliation provision of the act includes a rebuttable presumption that an employer’s actions are unlawful if it takes adverse action against an employee within 90 days of the employee engaging in activity protected under the act.
 This includes such actions as filing a complaint with the department, cooperating with an investigation, opposing policies and practices that are unlawful under the act, or informing other individuals of their rights under the act.

 What Should Employers Do Now?

-A full copy of the recently enacted bill can be found here.
 In anticipation of the effective date of this new law, you should review your paid time off, vacation or other paid leave policies to determine whether you will have to implement a paid-sick-time policy for any of your employees or amend your existing policies to ensure compliance with the act.
 You should also inform managers and supervisors of any new policy changes and of the importance of the provisions of the law prohibiting retaliation.

 You should also consider revising your employee handbooks to account for these changes.
 For example, if you choose not to pay out accrued but unused sick leave upon termination, you must make that abundantly clear in your written policies.
 Finally, you should be on the lookout for the poster and template notice issued by the Department.